-- Below an equivalent of 50,000 USD, in general, no specific documentation for verification is required.
-If the nature of the payment is unclear, the bank still might require some documentation, though. - While no the number of transactions of an equivalent below 50,000 USD is not limited and no tax recordation is required for it, it is forbidden to split payments into smaller payments to evade this threshold. - For payments above an equivalent of 50,000 USD, the following documents must be provided to the bank: - Copy of the License/Transfer/Technical Service Agreement - o Invoice and details about the calculation
+- Below an equivalent of 50.000 USD, in general no specific documentation for verification is required.
+If the nature of the payment is unclear, the bank still might require some documentation though.
+While no the number of transactions of an equivalent below 50.000 USD is not limited and no tax recordation is required for it, it is forbidden to split payments into smaller payments to evade this threshold. - For payments above an equivalent of 50.000 USD, the following documents must be provided to the bank: - Copy of the License/Transfer/Technical Service Agreement - Invoice and details about the calculation - Tax Recordation from the State Administration for Tax view to constitute a lawful business transaction: As a rule of thumb, the paid service must bring a direct economic benefit to the Chinese entity or it might not be tax deductible.
+To ensure compliance regarding tax-deductible royalties and services, consider engaging a competent tax consultant who can handle the steps for you and ensure arm's length principle for the transaction to avoid risk.

-- Tax recordation from the State Administration for Tax - For payments regarding technology, a registration document/approval letter of the Ministry of Commerce (MOFCOM), a foreign trade registration and-if a license is introduced by the shareholder-a board decision might be required.
+For payments regarding technology, a registration document/approval letter of the Ministry of Commerce (MOFCOM), a foreign trade registration and - if a license is introduced by the shareholder - a board decision might be required.